15 Tips For Growing Beautiful Orchids Indoors

 Maintain the Right Temperature

-Orchids are demanding on temperature depending on the species.
+Orchids are demanding on temperature, depending on the species.

-Orchids are sensitive to temperature shifts.
+Orchids indoors are sensitive to temperature shifts.
 This is a factor that makes them good houseplants, as most homes do not experience vast shifts in temperature from daytime to night.
 Temperature shifts should be accounted for with plants that live outside most of the year.

 Cymbidium orchids require a shift to cool temperatures in the fall to produce buds, so they are considered cool-growing.
-Spring blooming Cattleyas also have this need for cooler autumn weather to induce buds to form.
+Spring-blooming cattleyas also have this need for cooler autumn weather to induce buds to form.
 Dendrobium orchids are considered warm-growing plants.
 And phalaenopsis are intermediate-growing.

-Provide the Enough Humidity
+Provide Enough Humidity

 Orchids require high humidity of about 60-80%.

-A good rule of thumb in terms humidity needs is 60-80%.
+A good rule of thumb in terms of humidity needs is 60-80%.
 On the higher end is preferable.
 A sunny bathroom window is just about the perfect indoor location.
 If your orchids are in a room with less humidity, you can raise the levels in one of a few ways.

 Avoid Overwatering